Introduction to guided tissue regeneration

 - It is a natural component of the periodontal tissue, so is well tolerated.

-- It is a weak immunogen with favourable tissue response.
+- It is a weak immunogen with the favorable tissue response.

 - Collagen membrane is semi-permeable, allowing nutrient passage and gas exchange.

-- Collagen possesses haemostatic properties through its ability to aggregate platelets 29.
+- Collagen possesses hemostatic properties through its ability to aggregate platelets 29.

 - Collagen membrane supports cell proliferation via its lattice structure and cell binding domains.